 - Slice the beef into finger size strips, removing any fat or sinue.
 Place the beef into a bowl and add the bi carb soda and sparkling water.

-- Give it a good mix and leave in the fridge for 15 minutes.
-The bi carb soda will help tenderise the beef.
+- Mix well and leave in the fridge for 15 minutes.
+(This will help tenderise the beef.)

 - After 15 minutes, strain off the water and then marinade the meat in a bowl with the shaoxing wine, soy, sesame oil and ginger for a further 15 minutes.